EXCLUSIVE-Greece set to get green light for EBRD support

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-LONDON Feb 27 Greece is expected to get the green light early next week for what could add up to over a billion euros of funding support and investments from the European Bank for Reconstruction and Development, according to sources at the bank.
+LONDON Feb 27 Greece is expected to be given the green light early next week for what could add up to well over a billion euros of cheap aid and funding support from the European Bank for Reconstruction and Development, according to sources at the bank.

 The former Greek government put in a request late last year to become an EBRD 'country of operation' and make it eligible for the development bank's support, but the process was put on hold during the uncertainty of the country's recent elections.